 TL;DR: The Centers for Medicare & Medicaid Services modified NCD 69, the National Coverage Determination governing Medicare laser procedure coverage, effective January 9, 2026.
-Here's what changes for billing teams.
+Here's what billing teams need to know.

 Quick-Reference Table